 Throughout his review, G. Z. couples his depiction of the Yemenites as immersed in darkness with the idea that they are also immersed in religious traditionality and are ignorant as to theatre etiquette.
 The article describes how in Yemenite synagogues, an argument developed regarding the enthusiasm surrounding the theatre and whether it was not a type of idol worship or at the very least, preventing people from studying the Torah.
 At the same time, when it was decided that going to the theatre was permitted, preparations for the event are described in ritualistic-religious terms: ‘That Tuesday, on which the group performed, was like Passover eve.
-From the early morning hours, fancy outfits were laid out, cleaned, and heavily perfumed.’
+From the early morning hours, fancy outfits were laid out, cleaned, and heavily perfumed’.
 From a Western-secular viewpoint, this positioning of the Yemenites within religious contexts contributed further to their ‘folklorization’ and their linkage to a religious-traditional ‘past’ vis-à-vis the modern Western theatre.
 On the other hand, the text portrays how, as they paraded toward Edison, the Yemenites snacked on sunflower seeds – littering the sidewalk with discarded shells.
-This popular pastime had for some time been viewed as an offense to proper social conduct, the uncultured, vulgar behaviour of ‘hooligans.’
+This popular pastime had for some time been viewed as an offense to proper social conduct, the uncultured, vulgar behaviour of ‘hooligans’.
 Indeed, G. Z. notes that upon arriving at the theatre, they were asked to refrain from eating the seeds, adding that ‘if someone failed to oblige, a spectator nearby would poke them in the neck or cheek until they stopped.
-And if this did not suffice, they were scolded: “Savage, stop!” – and that would be the end of the conversation.’
+And if this did not suffice, they were scolded: “Savage, stop!” – and that would be the end of the conversation’.
 In its role as the enlightening redeemer, the theatre constituted an acculturating and Westernizing institution.

 G. Z.’s description is cognizant of the status hierarchy between Ashkenazi and Yemenite Jews in Eretz Israel.
-In an attempt to present the exception that proves the rule, he describes the ‘intellectuals of the ethnic group and their functionaries [...], including a number of accredited doctors and lawyers, respected by all’ who sat in the first rows of the theatre ‘in all their glory.’
+In an attempt to present the exception that proves the rule, he describes the ‘intellectuals of the ethnic group and their functionaries [...], including a number of accredited doctors and lawyers, respected by all’ who sat in the first rows of the theatre ‘in all their glory’.
 The rest of the Yemenites, in contrast, are depicted as poor and ignorant, servants to the upper echelons.
-Thus, for example, is G. Z.’s description of Yemenite women ‘who are accustomed, from childhood, to the taxing work of laundering, cleaning, and other forms of housework’ and who ‘were blinded by the luminous lights and astounded by the balconies and private boxes.’
+Thus, for example, is G. Z.’s description of Yemenite women ‘who are accustomed, from childhood, to the taxing work of laundering, cleaning, and other forms of housework’ and who ‘were blinded by the luminous lights and astounded by the balconies and private boxes’.
 A similar portrayal concludes the article:

-The extent to which the play is folky is evident in the fact that most of the housemaids in Jerusalem were late to work the next day, and when they were asked by their employers, ‘Victoria, Sultana, Violet, or Elizabeth, why are you late?’ – they answered: Love as Strong as Death.
+The extent to which the play is folky is evident in the fact that most of the housemaids in Jerusalem were late to work the next day, and when they were asked by their employers, ‘Victoria, Sultana, Violet, or Elizabeth, why are you late’? – they answered: Love as Strong as Death.

 Presenting this scenario as factual (although G. Z. had no way of knowing it) verifies and sustains the power for dominance between the Ashkenazim and Yemenites in Jewish society in Eretz Israel.
 The theatre sheds some light on the Yemenites’ lives; however, they return to their ‘dark’ everyday lives.
 The play may momentarily destabilize their status as service providers (hence, the maids being late to work), but the social hierarchical order is quickly restored.